Daniel-Davies/PortfolioSite/README.md

 # YouFoundDaniel.com

 This is the source code for my portfolio site, which you can see in action [over here](https://www.youfounddaniel.com).
-The objective was just to provide a quick overview of what I've done and what I'm working on right now.
+The objective was to learn React, and in doing so, provide a quick overview of what I've done and what I'm working on right now.

 <img src="https://github.com/Daniel-Davies/PortfolioSite/blob/master/ezgif-4-81cb6d097f01.gif" />